Mikey-Developer/projects-repo/README.md

-# projects-repo
+# MY PROJECTS

-Repository with a list of projects made during my journey as a developer.
+Here's where I list all my programming projects, as a timeline of my progress during my journey as a developer :)